johnhaab/auth/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <p align="center">Auth is a project I've spent the last 2/3 weeks on building using the MERN stack.
 As a beginner in web development (just shy of 4 1/2 months of studying full stack programming in general) it was a challenge for sure.
-I learned a LOT on this project, I learned all about cookies, https and http, cors, and mainly new backend things overall it was super fun but also there were times I wasn't sure if it was every going to work haha.
+I learned a LOT on this project, I learned all about cookies, password encryption, session tokens, 0auth, https and http, cors, and mainly new backend things overall it was super fun but also there were times I wasn't sure if it was every going to work haha.
 I know im not the only one!</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>